omnibor/spec/spec/SPEC.md

 exactly identify when two artifacts were produced with exactly identical inputs, and if inputs vary, could identify the exact inputs which vary and observe how that affects the entirety of the graph.
-When coupled with SBOM information about third-party dependencies and with provenance information from SLSA attestations, this can provide highly specific and accurate identification of supply chain differences.
+When coupled with SBOM information about third-party dependencies, this can provide highly specific and accurate identification of supply chain differences and their causes.

 This Artifact Dependency Graph may also be used to supplement vulnerability information by precisely identifying affects files or resolving the impacts